-Man breaches Omaha airport security, hits plane
+Man breaches Omaha airport fence, hits plane

 Story highlights

-- Incident happened Thursday night while the plane was loading for takeoff
+- It happened Thursday night while the plane was loading for takeoff

 - Several crew members suffered minor injuries; no passenger was injured